helixml/docs/content/helix/private-deployment/controlplane.md

 ```
 ollama pull llama3:instruct
 ```
 These models will then show up in the Helix UI.
+You can reference them, e.g. `model: llama3:instruct` in the [assistant `model`](https://docs.helix.ml/helix/develop/apps/#basic-settings-and-setting-the-system-prompt) field in your `helix.yaml`.

-This won't work with image inference or text/image fine-tuning.
+Using an external LLM won't work with image inference or text/image fine-tuning.
 Connect a full GPU to enable those features.

 ### Install Control Plane pointing at TogetherAI